mvroberto/Exploratory-Analysis-Coursera/Geneal.md

 | each cluster (think of it as the cluster's center of gravity).
 You do this by computing the mean (average) x and y coordinates of the points in the
 | cluster.

+ We won't say too much on this topic, but a very nice concise tutorial on creating heatmaps in R exists at
+| http://sebastianraschka.com/Articles/heatmaps_in_r.html#clustering.
+Here's an image from the tutorial to start you thinking about the topic.
+It
+| shows a sample heat map with a dendrogram on the left edge mapping the relationship between the rows.
+The legend at the top shows how colors relate
+| to values.

 #### K- means Clustering general